Overall Management

 • Business Ethics Policies

 The Corporation is dedicated to upholding the highest ethical standards.
-Our Code of Conduct outlines the principles guiding the Corporation’s business ethics and obligations, detailing the policies and procedures that every employee is required to follow to uphold fairness and integrity in our operations.
-In line with our Vision, Purpose and Values, the Code of Conduct specifies the requirements related to ethical practices, such as prevention of corruption, bribery and illegal practices, workplace ethics and fair competition.
+Our Code of Conduct outlines the principles guiding the Corporation’s business ethics and obligations, detailing the policies and procedures that all levels of staff are required to follow and to uphold fairness and integrity in our operations.
+In line with our Vision, Purpose and Values, the Code of Conduct specifies the requirements related to ethical practices, such as prevention of corruption, bribery and illegal practices, workplace ethics and fair competition, etc. We conduct regular reviews of our Code of Conduct to keep it aligned with latest regulations and corporate priorities.

 More information on our approach to business ethics can be found in the Annual Report.